 Detailed stone relief depicting St. George slaying the dragon, located at St. George's Basilica in Prague Castle.

 The Basilica of St. George is considered one of the best-preserved Romanesque buildings in Bohemia, though it has undergone changes over the centuries.
-These include the Gothic chapel of St. Ludmila from the 13th century, the Renaissance south portal from the 16th century, and the Baroque west facade and chapel of St. John of Nepomuk.
+These include the Gothic Chapel of Saint Ludmila from the 13th century, the Renaissance south portal from the 16th century, and the Baroque west facade and chapel of St. John of Nepomuk.
 On the basilica's side facing Jirská Street, you can see a relief of St. George fighting a dragon, as well as sculptures of Mlada, Prince Vratislav, and St. John of Nepomuk.

 Several members of the Přemyslid dynasty are buried here, and the most important tomb is that of St. Ludmila, a pilgrimage site for Christians from across Europe.
 In the crypt, there is an unusual exhibit: a sculpture of a decomposing female figure.
 According to legend, the Italian master Spinetti carved it in the 18th century as punishment for the murder of his beloved woman.
 However, nowadays, scientists believe the sculpture is about 200 years older.